QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature: Numerical results

-The ratio of the wave function renormalization for the pion to that in vacuum as a function of temperature for different densities is shown in the upper panel of Fig.~\ref{fig5}.
-We find that the wave function renormalization for the pion increases as the temperature increases as we expected.
-The upper panel of Fig.~\ref{fig5} clearly shows that the wave function renormalization for the pion decreases as the value of the baryon density increases.
-We do a simple data analysis for parameterizing the wave function renormalization for the pion by fitting our data NJL calculation to the polynomial function.
-We then obtain the parameterization expression for the in-medium wave function renormalization of the pion:
+The normalized wave function renormalizations for the pion for various baryon densities as a function of temperature shown in the upper panel of Fig.~\ref{fig5}.
+We find that the normalized wave function renormalizations for the pion increase as the temperature increases, as expected.
+The upper panel of Fig.~\ref{fig5} clearly shows that the wave function renormalizations for the pion decrease as the baryon density increases.
+We do a parameterization for the wave function renormalization of the pion by fitting our NJL calculation data to the polynomial function.
+We then obtain the expression for the parameterization of the in--medium pion wave function renormalization:

-The lower panel of Fig.~\ref{fig5} shows the ratio of the kaon wave function renormalization to that in vacuum as a function of temperature for different densities.
-Similar to the pion wave function renormalization, the kaon wave function renormalization increases as temperature increases.
-This is followed by the ratio of the kaon wave function renormalization for different values of baryon density where it also increases as the baryon density increases.
-However, this implicitly means that the wave function renormalization for the kaon decreases as the baryon density increases.
-Based on the polynomial fitting analysis, the general parameterization formula for the in-medium wave function renormalization for the kaon is obtained by
+The lower panel of Fig.~\ref{fig5} shows the normalized kaon wave--function renormalizations for various densities as a function of temperature.
+Similar to the pion wave--function renormalization case, the kaon wave--function renormalizations increase as the temperature increases.
+This is followed by the normalized kaon wave--function renormalizations for different values of baryon densities.
+It also shows that the normalized kaon wave--function renormalizations increase as the baryon density increases.
+However, it implicitly indicates that the wave function renormalizations for the kaon decrease as the baryon density increases.
+Using the polynomial function parameterization, the general parameterization formula for the in--medium kaon wave--function renormalization is given by

-Using the Goldberger-Treiman relation (GTR) which is defined by $g_A = g_{\pi NN} f_\pi / M_N$ where $g_A$, $g_{\pi NN}$ and $M_N$ are respectively the iso-vector nucleon weak axial-vector coupling constant, pion-nucleon coupling constant and the mass of nucleon.
-This GTR is originally applied in the nucleon level.
-In the quark level, $g_{\pi NN}$ is simply replaced by $g_{\pi qq}$ and $M_N$ is replaced by $M_l$, where $M_l$ is the dynamical mass for the light quark.
-Straightforwardly, the ratio of the in-medium to vacuum pion-nucleon coupling constant can be expressed by
+Using the Goldberger--Treiman relation (GTR), defined as $g_A = g_{\pi NN} f_\pi / M_N$, where $g_A$, $g_{\pi NN}$ and $M_N$ are respectively the iso--vector nucleon weak axial-vector coupling constant, pion--nucleon coupling constant and the nucleon mass.
+This GTR is originally applied at nucleon level.
+At quark level, $g_{\pi NN}$ is simply replaced by $g_{\pi qq}$, and $M_N$ is replaced by $M_l$, where $M_l$ is the dynamical mass for the light quark.
+Straightforwardly, the ratio of the in--medium to vacuum pion--nucleon coupling constant can be expressed by